 - Visiting the project website.

-Some of the key questions we want to know in phase 1 are:
+Some of the key questions asked in phase 1 were:

 - What do you love?